baconsocrispy/cocktailings/README.md

 complications with Turbo in Rails 7 that prevent flash messages from displaying properly.
 I found excellent help from the article by Nick Francisci below.

-INSTALL /CONFIGURE LATEST DEVISE GEM
+INSTALL / CONFIGURE LATEST DEVISE GEM

 `bundle add devise`